 The links below take you to each of the web versions of the other big app stores.

 If you already own an Android smartphone and you’re looking at buying an Android tablet, the app selection will be largely the same.
-There is one major exception, which is WhatsApp, that can only be used on a smartphone.
 The issue with this is that while the selection of apps is the same, most of them won’t have been optimised to run on a larger screen.
 This isn’t necessarily a huge problem, especially if you’re only looking for video streaming apps, for example, but some games and other apps may have large buttons or oddly laid out text in a larger screen format.

-On the other hand, if you’re buying a tablet/laptop hybrid, you’ll probably want all-day battery life to make the most of your thin and light work machine.
+On the other hand, if you’re buying a tablet/laptop hybrid to use out and about, you’ll probably want all-day battery life to make the most of your thin and light work machine.